Generalized parton distributions of sea quarks in the proton from nonlocal chiral effective theory

 where the integrand $\widetilde{\Gamma}^\mu (k)$ depends on the internal meson momentum, $k$.
 Defining the light-cone momentum fraction of the target nucleon carried by the interacting hadron, $y = k^+/P^+$, the Dirac-like splitting function $f(y,t)$ and Pauli-like splitting function $g(y,t)$ are related to the vertex by

 One can easily verify that the integral of the splitting functions over $y$ leads to the corresponding form factors in (\ref{eq.emvertex}).

-The diagrams that are relevant for the calculation of the one-meson loop contributions to GPDs are shown in Fig.~\ref{diagrams}.
+The diagrams that are relevant for the calculation of the one-meson loop contributions to GPDs up to the fourth chiral order are shown in Fig.~\ref{diagrams}.
 In the following we outline the calculation of the corresponding splitting functions, beginning with the diagrams involving only octet baryons [Fig.~\ref{diagrams}(a)--\ref{diagrams}(l)], and then presenting results for contributions with intermediate decuplet baryons.
 Since the final results, after integration, for the latter are rather lengthy, we collect the complete expressions for these in Appendix~\ref{sec.appendix}.